Zack Snyder's Justice League: Plot

-Without Superman, the five heroes travel to an abandoned Russian city, where Steppenwolf aims to form the Unity.
-They fight their way through the Parademons, with Superman arriving in time to subdue Steppenwolf.
-Victor fails to prevent the Unity, however, and the planet begins to break apart.
-Barry enters the Speed Force before the shockwave reaches him, reversing time and giving Victor the necessary charge that allows him and Superman to prevent the Unity.
-Wonder Woman decapitates Steppenwolf, sending his head to Darkseid on Apokolips through an opened portal.
-Darkseid vows to return to Earth to find the Anti-Life Equation.

-In the epilogue, Bruce, Diana, and Alfred make plans to set up a headquarters for the team at the desolated Wayne Manor.
-Bruce helps Clark settle back in at home, before resuming his double life in Metropolis.
-Arthur briefly meets Vulko and Mera before riding off to see his father, and Barry informs his erroneously convicted father in prison that he has acquired a job in Central City's police department.
-Victor is inspired by an audio message left by his father to realize his purpose in life, while Diana contemplates returning home to Themyscira.
+The team fight their way through the surrounding Parademons, with Superman arriving in time to subdue Steppenwolf.
+However, Victor fails to prevent the Unity, so Earth begins to be destroyed.
+To reverse time in order to provide Victor the necessary charge, Barry enters the Speed Force, allowing him and Superman to prevent the Unity.
+Working together, the team kills Steppenwolf, but Darkseid vows to return to Earth for the Anti-Life Equation.
+In the aftermath, Bruce and Diana make plans to set up a base of operations for the newly formed alliance at the desolated Wayne Manor.
+Clark resumes his double life in Metropolis, with Lois implied to be pregnant with his child.
+Arthur meets with Nuidis Vulko and Mera before going to see his father, and Barry informs his erroneously convicted father in prison that he has acquired a job in Central City's police department.
+Victor is inspired by a message left by his father to realize his purpose in life.

-Meanwhile, Lex Luthor has escaped from Arkham Asylum and is visited on his yacht by Slade Wilson, to whom he reveals Batman's secret identity.
-In an additional scene before the credits, Bruce awakes from an apocalyptic dream of the future and receives a visit from the Martian Manhunter, who thanks him for assembling the team before promising to be in contact to prepare for Darkseid's return.
+Later, Lex Luthor, who has escaped from Arkham Asylum, is visited on his yacht by Slade Wilson, to whom he reveals Batman's secret identity.
+At home, Bruce awakens from an apocalyptic dream of the future, in which he is amongst a resistance troop being hunted by a mind-controlled Superman.
+He receives a visit from the Martian Manhunter, who promises to help the Justice League prepare for Darkseid's return.